callowayproject/bump-my-version/README.md

 - Work as a part of an automated build system
 - Manage project versioning through the project's development life cycle
-    - Incrementing version numbers
-    - serializing version numbers
+    - Incrementing and serializing version numbers
     - parsing version numbers
     - supporting SemVer, CalVer, and other versioning schemes
-- Modify project files as part of the project's development life cycle
+- Search and replace data in project files
 - Work with the project's source control system
     - Committing changes
     - Tagging releases